Gambling

 Don’t gamble with your life or your resources

 become ‘hooked’ squandering finances that should be used to purchase the essentials of life.
-Instead of relying on the Fatherhood of God and His loving care, it resorts to the fluctuations of chance; instead of love seeking the best for others, it is benefiting self at the expense of others; it denies our social responsibility as the average client goes home poorer.
+Instead of relying on the Fatherhood of God and His loving care, it resorts to the fluctuations of chance; instead of love seeking the best for others, it is hoping to benefit self at the expense of others; it denies our social responsibility as the average client goes home poorer.
 The drive is a selfish inward focus.
 As believers, we are accountable for our time, talents and money and should be other-focused, blessing people not stealing from them.

 Although living involves taking calculated risks based on wisdom and knowledge together with a commitment to do God’s will, and group decision-making (voting on an issue), the outcome is not determined by the flip of a coin or dice that merely involves chance and luck.